DuronioLab/realign_nanopore/README.md

 4. `[reference]_reads.bam` contains the aligned reads for visualization in IGV to examine any potential mutations.
 5. `[reference]_reads.bam.bai` indexed bam required for IGV visualization.
 6. `[reference]_annotations.gtf` contains 'features' to be viewed in IGV.
 Only created if a Genbank file was provided.
-7. `homopolymer.bed` contains the predicted homopolymer tracts in the reference sequence.
+7. `homopolymer.bed`<sup>3</sup> contains the predicted homopolymer tracts in the reference sequence.
 Useful to explain sequence errors.
-8. `methylation.bed` contains the predicted *E. coli* methylated sites in the reference sequence.
+8. `methylation.bed`<sup>4</sup> contains the predicted *E. coli* methylated sites in the reference sequence.
 Useful to explain sequence errors.

 Extra files that may be useful: